Something Inside So Strong

-Something Inside So Strong is the twenty-first studio album by country music singer Kenny Rogers.
+Something Inside So Strong is the twenty-first studio album by American country music singer Kenny Rogers, released in 1989.
 The album includes the singles "When You Put Your Heart in It", "Planet Texas", "The Vows Go Unbroken", "Something Inside So Strong", and "Maybe".
 Gladys Knight, Anne Murray, Holly Dunn, and Ronald Isley are featured as duet partners.
 Jim Ed Norman produced the album, with additional production from Steve Dorff on "If I Ever Fall in Love Again".